 The FCC Rule is shown here:

 The importers of these devices should be fined for selling them.
-The growers can continue with magnetic ballasts clean of any RF interference.
+The growers can continue with magnetic ballasts clean of any RF interference or the importers can have their Asian suppliers work on an upgrade in technology by offering high efficiency LED grow lights to replace their illegal digital products.
 Here is a You Tube link to a recording of the noise on 80 and 40 meters plus on the WWV frequency of 5000 MHz

 Elecraft K2 & K3 RF Concepts Alpha 8410